Three-Dimensional Topological Twistronics

 The 3D twisted structure generally breaks translational symmetry in all spatial directions, making it appear hopeless for theoretical treatments.
 However, Eq.~(\ref{hnTn}) implies that the Hamiltonian $H$ is invariant under a nonsymmorphic operation, which rotates a layer by $\theta$ and then translates it along the out-of-plane $\hat{z}$ direction by the interlayer distance $d_z$.
 This nonsymmorphic symmetry suggests a generalized Bloch wave for the system:

 where $N$ is the number of layers, and the good quantum number $k_z$ is an effective out-of-plane crystal momentum measured in units of $1/d_z$.
-This Block wave is a superposition of electron states on a spiral line around the screw-rotation axis, as illustrated by the purple lines in Fig.~\ref{Fig1}(a).
-Under the generalized Bloch representation, Hamiltonian $H$ is
+This Bloch wave is a superposition of electron states on a spiral line around the screw-rotation axis, as illustrated by the purple lines in Fig.~\ref{Fig1}(a).
+Under this generalized Bloch representation, the Hamiltonian $H$ becomes